natalieagus/50002/docs/Software/m_cacheissues.md

 ## [Summary](https://www.youtube.com/watch?v=2OARjqLK4io&t=3405s)
 [You may want to watch the post lecture videos here. ](https://youtu.be/33N7Y9Iydb0)

-The four cache design issues discussed in this chapter are: associativity, replacement policies, write policies, and block size.
+The **four** cache design issues discussed in this chapter are: associativity, replacement policies, write policies, and block size.
 There is no *golden cache design* that suits all kinds of situations.
-The performance of a cache depends on its use case.
+The performance of a cache depends on its use case and we need to choose our cache design wisely based on our use cases.

-> For example, associativity is **less important** when `N` is large, because the risk for contention is inversely proportional to `N`.
+For example, associativity is **less important** when `N` (size of cache) is large, because the risk for contention is inversely proportional to `N`.

-We can attempt to analyse cache performance by building intuition from simple examples or using computer simulations of cache behaviors on real programs.
+We can attempt to analyse cache performance by building intuition from simple computer simulations of cache behaviors on real programs, which we will encounter in our problem sets.
 Through various analysis with different use cases, we can fine tune and establish the basis for cache design decisions.